Staplehurst railway station: Services

+Additional services, including trains to and from London Cannon Street and Ramsgate via Deal call at the station during the peak hours.

 Incidents

 The stretch of line near the station which crosses the River Beult was the site of a fatal train accident on 9 June 1865, which killed ten people and injured forty.
 This accident is well known in literary circles as Charles Dickens was on the stricken train and survived.
 The accident left Dickens very anxious about rail travel.

+On 15 September 1940, during the Battle of Britain, a Hurricane piloted by Belgian Georges Doutrepont crashed into the station.
+This also killed the 18 year old station clerk, Charles Ashdown.

 On 21 January 1960, the up platform buildings were destroyed by fire.
 They were replaced by a modern construction.

 On 14 September 1996, a train derailed at the station.
 The cause of the accident was excess speed.